 The rooting and sucking reflexes help a newborn get nourishment.
 Rooting prompts an infant to automatically turn in the direction of a food source, whether that's a breast or a bottle.
 You can see this response if you gently stroke your newborn's cheek near the mouth with your hand.
 Your infant will turn in that direction, mouth open, ready to suck.
 When a breast or a bottle nipple is placed in the baby's mouth, the baby will reflexively begin to suck.

 A baby is also born with a startle response called the Moro reflex.
 An infant who is startled (for example, by a loud noise) or abruptly moved may respond by throwing out his or her arms and legs and curling them in again.

 Your baby also may show a grasp reflex by taking hold of your finger when you place it in his or her palm.
 If you touch the sole of your newborn's foot, it will flex and the toes will curl.

-As your baby grows and gains more control over movements, these reflexes will become less noticeable, less jerky, and more purposeful.
+As your baby grows, these reflexes will become less noticeable and more purposeful movements will develop.